Find out more about what opioids are, how they are used, and what you can do to prevent harm from opioid overdose.

 People of all demographics are opioid users.
 Since opioids are effective for pain management, they’re frequently prescribed for chronic and acute pain, or conditions including severe coughs.

-If you’re using opioids, there are ways to reduce your risk of overdose.
+If you’re using opioids, there are ways to reduce your risk of drug poisoning.

 - Taking the dose recommended by a medical professional is the safest way to use opioids.

 - If you or someone you know uses opioids, keep a naloxone kit handy.